Contrasting Cosan (NYSE:CSAN) and The Hershey (NYSE:HSY)

-Cosan (NYSE:CSAN) and The Hershey (NYSE:HSY) are both oils/energy companies, but which is the superior investment?
-We will compare the two companies based on the strength of their dividends, valuation, earnings, institutional ownership, analyst recommendations, risk and profitability.
+Cosan (NYSE:CSAN) and The Hershey (NYSE:HSY) are both oils/energy companies, but which is the superior business?
+We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, institutional ownership, risk, valuation and dividends.

 |Cosan